 Vintage Spring Reverb + Baxandall EQ

-Springs is a plugin which features a collection of vintage spring reverbs paired with an authentic Baxandall EQ emulation.
+Springs is a plugin that features a collection of vintage spring reverbs paired with an authentic Baxandall EQ emulation.

 Springs features emulations from 10 types of spring reverbs, ranging from a long 6-spring pipe to a tiny battery-powered single-spring unit.
 We have used a combination of convolution and modelling to recreate the vintage character of each reverb.

 Spring reverbs were usually paired with tone stacks from guitar amplifiers.
 Springs features one of the most iconic and unique sounding tone stack equalizers: the Baxandall EQ.
 A classic Baxandall tone stack usually features just the bass and treble bands, but we have also added a Mid band (with control over the Q).

 We have collected and emulated several spring reverbs.
 Each one with its own sound.